 While these headphones provide relatively good performance across the board, the Sony XB950N1 Extra Bass headphones don't shine in any specific capacity.
 Even the titular bass isn't any better than other high-end models.
-At the time of this writing these headphones are selling for nearly half of their list price.
+At the time of this writing, these headphones are selling for nearly half of their list price.
 If you can find them near that price these headphones are a great value.
-However, if you're paying list price, it would definitely be worth spending a bit more on the Editors' Choice Award winning Bose QuietComfort 35 II, or, if you don't care about active noise cancellation, looking at the slightly less expensive Bose SoundLink Wireless II.
+However, if you're paying list price, it would definitely be worth spending a bit more on the Bose QuietComfort 35 II, or, if you don't care about active noise cancellation, looking at the slightly less expensive Bose SoundLink Wireless II.

 Sony XB950N1 Extra Bass Review